AssetLedger/about/README.md

   - Private Borrowing

-The major benefit of our application is the alogirthm of alerting you about any upcoming event (acc. to the date saved my you)
+The major benefit of our application is the alogirthm of alerting you about any upcoming event (acc. to the date saved by you)
-For Eg: Alerting you about a maturing FD or a policy premium to be paid or the date of Loan EMI ,etc in a buffer period of 14 days(adjustable) before as well as after the date.
+For Eg: Alerting you about a maturing FD or a policy premium to be paid or the date of Loan EMI,etc in a buffer period of 14 days(adjustable) before as well as after the date.